toolbuilder/rollup-plugin-test-tools/README.md

 ## Contributing

-Contributions are encouraged.
+I hope you find this project useful enough to contribute.
 Please create an issue or a pull request.

 * I use [pnpm](https://pnpm.js.org/) instead of npm.
-* Run the unit tests with `pnpm test`
 * Package verification requires [pnpm](https://pnpm.io/) to be installed globally.
   * `npm install -g pnpm`
   * `pnpm install`
   * `pnpm run check:packfile` to test against Node ES and CommonJS projects, as well as Electron.
   * `pnpm run check` to validate the package is ready for commit

-Ironically, this project has no tests for itself.
-I use the packfile against some of my other projects.
-If you have a nice way to fix this, let me know!

 ## Issues